-Consistent with the 13 restoration types described in the Final PDARP/PEIS (DWH Trustees 2016a), in the Phase 1 Final RP, the LA TIG decided to address three: Wetlands, Coastal, and Nearshore Habitats; Habitat Projects on Federally Managed Lands; and Birds.
+Consistent with the 13 restoration types described in the Final PDARP/PEIS (DWH Trustees 2016a) and the Phase 1 Final RP, the LA TIG decided to address 3 types: wetlands, coastal, and nearshore habitats; habitat projects on federally managed lands; and birds.
 The Phase 1 Final RP analyzed a reasonable range of project alternatives anticipated to meet the restoration goals for each of the three restoration types.
 In addition to the OPA standards, the LA TIG established and applied additional incident-specific evaluation and selection criteria (Phase 1 Final RP Section 2.2.1.3 [LA TIG 2017b]).

-In the Phase 1 Final RP, the LA TIG screened project alternatives at the conceptual design stage that could provide suitable colonial waterbird habitat on coastal islands based on geographic location, immediacy, and sustainability of project benefits provided to the resources injured.
-Through this analysis, the LA TIG narrowed the range of alternatives down to a suite of projects consistent with the restoration goals identified in the Final PDARP/PEIS:
+In the Phase 1 Final RP, the LA TIG screened project alternatives at the conceptual design stage that could provide suitable colonial waterbird habitat on coastal islands based on geographic location, immediacy, and sustainability of project benefits provided to the injured resources.
+Through this analysis, the LA TIG narrowed the range of alternatives to a suite of projects that is consistent with the restoration goals identified in the Final PDARP/PEIS: